Nerve pain overview

 - Inflamed soft tissue

 These conditions are not necessarily symptomatic by themselves, but if herniated disc material, a bone spur or inflamed tissue comes into contact with a nerve root or the spinal cord, mild to severe nerve pain can occur.

-In most cases, nerve pain can be managed with a combination of nonsurgical treatments, such as pain medication, physical therapy and hot/cold compresses over several weeks.
-Your physician can help you decide the best treatment options for your condition and can help you monitor your progress to make sure the treatments are working effectively.
+Very often, nerve pain can be managed with a combination of nonsurgical treatments, such as pain medication, physical therapy and hot/cold compresses over several weeks.
+Your doctor can help you decide the best treatment options for your condition and can help you monitor your progress to make sure the treatments are working effectively.